jaywhj/mkdocs-materialx/docs/plugins/social.md

 on social media will appear much more appealing.

-Even more interestingly, the plugin can be combined with other built-in plugins that Material for MkDocs offers, in order to create sophisticated build pipelines tailored to your project:
+Even more interestingly, the plugin can be combined with other built-in plugins that MaterialX for MkDocs offers, in order to create sophisticated build pipelines tailored to your project:

 <div class="grid cards" markdown>